fMRI Task: Semantic Decision Making

 At least as importantly, the ability of the method to predict language change following surgery has also been examined (Sabsevitz et al., 2003).
 In a set of 56 patients undergoing a tailored anterior temporal lobectomy, fMRI was more effective than the Wada test at predicting post-surgical outcome when defined as a drop in the patient's raw score on a naming task (Boston Naming Task).
 When marked decline–a drop of more than 2 standard deviations relative to the right temporal patients' mean performance–occurred, fMRI predicted this with 100% sensitivity and 73% specificity (Wada 92% and 45%, respectively) in predicting outcome.
 Forty one percent of post-surgical naming variance was predicted.

-This task can be obtained directly from Professor Binder, and an abbreviated version can be downloaded here.
+An abbreviated version can be downloaded here.

 Sabsevitz et al. 2003.
 Use of preoperative functional neuroimaging to predict language deficits from epilepsy surgery.
 Neurology 60:1788–1792.

 Janecek et al. 2013.
 Language Lateralization by fMRI and Wada Testing in 229 Epilepsy Patients: Rates and Predictors of Discordance.
 Epilepsia.
 2013 February ; 54(2): 314–322.
 See also on Researchgate (free).